Cycling in Calpe Highlights

 The cycling routes offer plenty of scope - the out and back or making a chosen loop set as long or short as you require.
 Each ride option promises not to disappoint in terms of the varied terrain which yes does often involve a spot of climbing with the reward of some sweeping descents and jaw dropping views along the way.
 Yes, you are allowed to stop and take a picture (even on the ascent if you need to take a breather).

 There are a number of famed cols (mountain climbs) to challenge and conquer if you so desire.
 Rest assured you are not alone for long as you climb and periodically look down to the road which features the free-style painted names of some of the top pros and local heroes such as Valverde, alongside one or two faded remnants of Contador.
 On a daily basis, consider your mountain climbing challenge/s for the day.
-Options include the well trodden pro-race favourites; Port de Tudons, Xorret de Cati, Sierra Mariola and Cumbres de sol.
+Options include the well trodden pro-race favourites; Port de Tudons, Xorret de Cati, Sierra Mariola and La Cumbre del sol.

 Time for Rest